A topic from the subject of Chromatography in Chemistry.

 Separation of Mixtures Using Chromatography

-Chromatography is a physical separation technique used to separate and analyze complex mixtures based on the differential movement of their components in a stationary and mobile phase.
+Chromatography is a physical separation technique used to separate and analyze complex mixtures based on the differential movement of their components through a stationary and a mobile phase.
+The components distribute themselves between these two phases based on their differing affinities for each.

 Key Points:

-• Detection: Separated components are detected and quantified using methods such as UV-Vis spectroscopy, fluorescence, or mass spectrometry.
+• Detection: Separated components are detected using various methods, including:

 Separation of Mixtures Using Chromatography Experiment